Glossary

 Kaltura Session

-Every call (request) made to the Kaltura API requires an authentication key, the Kaltura Session (aka KS), identifying the account on which the action to be carried, the authenticated user and its role.
+Every call (request) made to the Kaltura API requires an authentication key, known as the Kaltura Session (aka KS).
+This identifies the account on which the action will be carried out, as well as the authenticated user and its role.

 appToken